zhiming97/funding-fee-received-tracker/README.md

 ## Step 3:

-Visualization is created using Tableau by using the latest pulled data in the google sheets.
+Visualization is created using Tableau by using the latest data in the google sheets.

 <img width="1014" alt="image" src="https://github.com/zhiming97/funding-fee-received-tracker/assets/97498951/b370618b-fce0-4cd7-975a-259664bbf222"><br>
 <br>